MarcoGorelli/absolufy-imports/README.md

 Multiple application directories should be colon-separated, e.g. `--application-directories .:src`.
 This is the same as in [reorder-python-imports](https://github.com/asottile/reorder_python_imports).

-### Relative imports if some condition else absolute

-naah, keep it simple

 ### Run on directory

 I'd suggest using [pre-commit](https://pre-commit.com/).